spree/spree/guides/content/developer/core/adjustments.markdown

 ---
-  title: "Core | Models | Adjustments"
+title: "Adjustments"
 ---

-## Adjustments
+## Overview

 An adjustment in Spree tracks an adjustment to the price of an
 <%= link_to "Order", :orders %>, or an order's
 <%= link_to "Line Item", :line_items %> within Spree.

 Adjustments can be either positive or negative.
 Adjustments with a positive